Liebeskind–Srogl coupling: Generation 3

 The third generation renders the reaction catalytic in copper and uses only one equivalent of boronic acid by mimicking the metallothionein (MT) system that sponges metals from biological systems.
 The thio-auxiliary features an N–O motif that mimics the S–S motif in the MT biosystem, that is necessary to break the copper sulfur bond and turn over the catalyst.
 This generation is palladium free and under microwave conditions.
 The mechanism is expected to follow that of the second generation (shown as an active Cu(I)-R2 species but R2 could be delivered directly from the coordinated boronic acid) but includes the auxiliary releasing copper back into the catalytic cycle instead of additional boronic acid.

 Applications in synthesis

 The Liebeskind–Srogl coupling has been used as a key retrosynthetic disconnection in several natural product total synthesis.

-For example, in the synthesis of Goniodomin A, the Sasakki lab utilized this chemistry to rapidly access the northern half of the natural product.
+For example, in the synthesis of Goniodomin A, the Sasaki lab utilized this chemistry to rapidly access the northern half of the natural product.

 The Guerrero lab used the Liebeskind–Srogl coupling to construct the entire carbon skeleton of viridin in high yield on multi-gram scale.

 The lab of Figadere used the Liebeskind–Srogl coupling early in their synthesis of amphidinolide F by employing this reaction to construct the north eastern fragment of the macrocycle and the terpene chain.